Easy Chilaquiles Recipe

 • Salt and fresh ground black pepper

-How to Make Chilaquiles Mexicanos
+How to Make Easy Mexican-Style Chilaquiles

 The process for making these chilaquiles can be as easy as you want it to be.
 The traditional method requires you to make your own verde sauce, but if slow roasting vegetables, blending and straining just isn’t in the agenda for you, then all you have to do is buy the sauce.